wp-plugins/wp-imageflow2/readme.txt

 1. Upload images using the Wordpress image uploader on your post or page or into the media library.
 Enter a title to display, and optionally enter a description that may be used as an external link.
 2. Use the shortcode [wp-imageflow2] anywhere in the post or page
-3. If you want the image to link to an external url, enter the url in the description field of the image (as http://www.website.com) and enable the checkbox in the options.
-If the description field does not contain an url, the image will link to the full size popup image with the description (if any) displayed as text below the image.
+3. If you want the image to link to an external URL, enter the address in the WP-Imageflow2 link field in the image editor (ie: http://www.website.com).
+If the link field does not contain a URL, the image will link to the full size popup image with the description (if any) displayed as text below the image.

 These standard gallery options may be used: